Jacob and Esau: Reconciliation

 Genesis 32-33 tells of Jacob and Esau's eventual meeting according to God's commandment in Genesis 31:3 and 32:10 after Jacob had spent more than 20 years staying with Laban in Padan-Aram.
 The two men prepare for their meeting like warriors about to enter into battle.
 Jacob divides his family into two camps such that if one is taken the other might escape.
 Jacob sends messengers to Esau, as well as gifts meant to appease him.

 Jacob gets the name Israel after he wrestles with the Angel of God as he is traveling to Esau.
 His hip is knocked out of joint but he keeps on wrestling and gains the name.

 After the encounter with the angel, Jacob crosses over the ford Jabbok and encounters Esau who seems initially pleased to see him, which attitude of favour Jacob fosters by means of his gift.
 Esau refuses the gift at first but Jacob humbles himself before his brother and presses him to take it, which he finally does.
 However, Jacob evidently does not trust his brother's favour to continue for long, so he makes excuses to avoid traveling to Mount Seir in Esau's company, and he further evades Esau's attempt to put his own men among Jacob's bands and finally completes the deception of his brother yet again by going to Succoth and then to Shalem, a city of Shechem, instead of following Esau at a distance to Seir.
+George Savran suggests that Jacob's avoidance of Esau is a metaphor for Israel being separate from their enemies such as Edom or an indicator of Jacob's reserved personality.
 The next time Jacob and Esau meet is at the burial of their father, Isaac, in Hebron.